openenergymonitor/learn/view/sustainable-energy/building-energy-model/MyHomeEnergyPlanner.md

 ### Create a MyHomeEnergyPlanner assessment

-- Login or create an account in emoncms: [http://myhome.emoncms.org](http://myhome.emoncms.org)
+- Login or create an account on emoncms.org: [http://emoncms.org](http://emoncms.org)
+- Navigate to Extras > MyHomeEnergyPlanner
 - Create and then open a new assessment, you can give the assessment a name and a description.

 ### 1. Context: